dustywhite7/pythonMikkeli/courseSlides/2 - Loops.md

 We often want to use logical statements (a test of whether or not some condition holds) to determine what our program should do.

-Here is some pseudocode (a framework of what we want our code to do, but not written in code yet):
+Here is some pseudocode (a framework of what we want our code to do, but not written in real code yet):

 ```text
 if condition1 is true